 © 101 Cooking for Two, LLC.
 All content and photographs are copyright protected by us or our vendors.
 While we appreciate your sharing our recipes, please realize copying, pasting, or duplicating full recipes to any social media, website, or electronic/printed media is strictly prohibited and a violation of our copyrights.

-Editor's Note: Originally published September 9, 2012.
-Updated with discussion and photos updated to improve the presentation and add more information.
+Editor's Note: This article was originally published on September 9, 2012.
+It has been updated with discussion and photos to improve the presentation and add more information.
 The recipe remains the same.
 Please enjoy the update.

 Welcome to the blog.